Pixelpusher: Real-time peer-to-peer collaboration with React

 What if we could go back and reconsider some of these trade-offs?
 What if our applications and data could live on our devices, but without sacrificing the collaboration we’ve come to expect, and without losing easy access to our data from all of our devices?

-We’ve attempted to do just that, by taking an existing application and adding collaborative tools to it… without any infrastructure required.
+At the Ink & Switch research lab, we’ve attempted to do just that, by taking an existing application and adding collaborative tools to it… without any infrastructure required.
 In essence, we’ve added “Google Docs” to a project without the “Google”.

 Introducing Pixelpusher: An experimental collaborative pixel art editor